 Place one foot in the wrong position could mean your defeat and this is why footwork is also emphasized in sparring.
 Although sometimes instructors do not mention it outright, but you do it instinctively nevertheless.

-Another benefit of sparring is it keeps you fit and agile which is also very important in a real fight.
+So in a nut shell sparring keeps you fit and agile which is also very important in a real fight.
 Having all those extra pounds as fat in your body will likely slow down your attacks by 30% or more allowing your opponent to see your punches coming.

 And if they can see it coming, then they can definitely block it and deliver a counter attack to you, then probably put you down instead of the opposite of what you’ve expected.
 Non-combat wise sparring will keep you healthy and prolong your lifespan, which is even better.